 Immediately after the snake bites you, you’re unlikely to experience any symptoms.
 That’s partly because you’re underwater.
 The cool water around you makes it more difficult for your skin to pick up on the sensation of being bitten, so you might not even notice at first.

 However, once it takes hold, it’s deadly.
 Belcher sea snake venom contains ‘postsynaptic neurotoxins.’
 While not much is known specifically about Belcher sea snake venom specifically, postsynaptic neurotoxins all have a similar effect.
 The venom attacks the nervous system.

 It prevents your nerves from being able to communicate with your body.
 Your brain is sending signals to your body all the time, whether it’s to do something you want your hands or arms to do (like writing or waving) or something that your body does without you thinking (like breathing).

-How Many Deaths Does It Cause?
+How Many Deaths Does The Belcher’s Sea Snake Cause?

 Can You Survive a Sea Snake Bite?

-Yes, you can survive a sea snake bite.
 Antivenoms have been created for most common venomous snake bites, and Belcher’s sea snake antivenom is available.